-I just want to let you know that I have created a newer version of this page with more up-to-date information on Sebaceous Breast Carcinoma.
+I just want to let you know that I have created a newer version of this page with more up-to-date information on rare types of breast cancer.
 However, this page still has great material, and I would still recommend on using it as well.

-Sebaceous breast carcinomas will often contain many lobules and nests of clear cells which closely resemble the skin sebaceous glands.
-This type of breast carcinoma can also sometimes develop within an intraductal breast papilloma.
+These types of cancers will often contain many lobules and nests of clear cells that closely resemble the sebaceous glands of the skin.

-Sebaceous breast cancers tend to be of a low grade
+This type of breast cancer tends to be of a low grade

-Sebaceous breast carcinomas tend to be considered a ‘low grade‘ tumor, and they are actually most commonly develop in and around the eyelids.
-If a sebaceous breast carcinoma shows multicentricity, poor differentiation, infiltrative growth, then the tumor may have a worse prognosis.
-Most patients who develop sebaceous breast carcinoma do so in their 60’s or 70’s, though it sometimes develops a little earlier.
+If a sebaceous cancer of the breast show multicentricity, poor differentiation and infiltrative growth, then the tumor may have a worse prognosis.
+Most patients who develop sebaceous carcinoma of the breast do so in their 60’s or 70’s, though it can sometimes develop a little earlier.